+Parents in divorce and family disputes have negative reactions to litigation as a method of resolving family problems.
+Id. at 42-44.
 Divorcing parents may well thus rationally decide that their well being and the well being of their children is better promoted by dispute resolution through collaborative law rather than more traditional courtroom proceedings and adversarial oriented positional negotiations.
-There are risks for parents who choose collaborative law- especially of incurring the economic and emotional cost of employing a new lawyer.
-But there are also benefits for them and their children. "[I]t would be a mistake to focus solely on the risk that [collaborative law] poses for clients.
+There are risks for parents who choose collaborative law-especially of incurring the economic and emotional cost of employing a new lawyer.
+But there are also benefits for them and their children.

+[I]t would be a mistake to focus solely on the risks that [collaborative law] poses for clients.
 Other things being equal, spouses who choose court-based divorce presumably run the greater risk of harming themselves and their children in bitter litigation or rancorous negotiations.
-[Collaborative law] clients presumably bind themselves by a mutual commitment to good faith negotiations in hopes of reducing the risk that they will cause such harm, just as Ulysses had his crew tie him to the mast so he would not succumb to the Sirens' call and have his ship founder."
-Schneyer, Organized Bar and Collaborative Law supra, 50 ARIZ.
-L. REV. at 318 n.142.
-See generally SCHEPARD, CHILDREN, COURTS AND CUSTODY, supra, at 50; Robert E. Emery, David Sbarra, & Tara Grover, Divorce Mediation Research and Reflections, 43 FAM.
+[Collaborative law] clients presumably bind themselves by a mutual commitment to good faith negotiation in hopes of reducing the risk that they will cause such harm, just as Ulysses had his crew tie him to the mast so he would not succumb to the Sirens' call and have his ship founder.

+Schneyer, supra, at 318 n.142; see also SCHEPARD, CHILDREN, COURTS, AND CUSTODY, supra, at 50-51 (emphasizing the alternate dispute resolution process as the best choice for litigants who will maintain a relationship after resolution); Robert E. Emery et.al, Divorce Mediation: Research and Reflections, 43 FAM.
 CT.
-REV. 22, 34 (2005).
+REV. 22, 34 (2005) (stating parents' need to avoid becoming adversaries in divorce, especially where children are involved).